 Although mature poison ivy leaves mostly have a pointed tip, beware that the new leaves can initially have a rounded tip.

-In addition to the new leaflets, the poison ivy plant may grow florescence of tiny, green, or white flower buds or berries as soon as the first leaves come out.
+Besides the new leaflets, the poison ivy plant may grow fluorescent green, or white flower buds and berries as soon as the first leaves come out.

 What Does Poison Ivy Look Like in the Summer?

-Most of the poison ivy leaves will be green in the summertime, but there may be a couple of leaves left with a reddish hue during early summer.
+As the weather warms up, most poison ivy leaves will turn green, but there may be a couple of leaflets left with a reddish hue during early summer.

-Furthermore, poison ivy vines aren’t hesitant to carpet and raid an entire area by weaving themselves into grasses and plants.
-It can even create a wall of foliage alongside fences, walls, or buildings.
+To top it all off, poison ivy vines won’t hesitate to carpet and raid an entire area by weaving themselves into grasses and plants.
+They can even create a wall of foliage alongside fences, walls, or buildings.

 What Does Poison Ivy Look Like in the Fall?

-Poison ivy is one of the first color-changing plants during the fall.
-The plant’s leaves are set ablaze in vivid red, orange, and yellow colors.
+Poison ivy is one of the first plants that go through color changes during the fall.
+The leaves are set ablaze in vivid red, orange, and yellow shades.

 What Does Poison Ivy Look Like in the Winter?

-Poison ivy loses all of its leaves in the winter, leaving a display of hairy vines on tree trunks or walls.
-These common hairs are rootlets that attach the vine to its host.
+As I mentioned, poison ivy loses all of its leaves in the winter, leaving a display of hairy vines on tree trunks or walls.
+These common hairs are rootlets that attach the plant to its host.

 Other Characteristics of Poison Ivy

-- Poison oak tends to as a low shrub, and its leaves aren’t as pointed as poison ivy.
-In addition, poison oak is generally only habitual in the west and the South-eastern United States.
+- Poison oak is a low shrub, and its leaves aren’t as pointed as poison ivy.
+Plus, poison oak is only habitual in the West and South-eastern United States.

 - Poison ivy has alternate leaves, whereas box elder has opposite leaves.

-- Poison ivy spouts white or yellowish berries, whereas the Virginia creeper has blue-black berries and the skunkbush has dark red berries.
+- Poison ivy spouts white or yellowish berries, whereas the Virginia creeper has blue-black fruit and the skunkbush has dark red berries.

 - Poison ivy has thick, hairy vines, and the Virginia creeper has thick vines covered in fair-colored tendrils.

-- Lastly, note that poison ivy takes on versatile shapes like shrubs, ground cover, thick green vines covering walls, or a single plant.
+- Poison ivy takes on versatile shapes like shrubs, ground cover, thick green vines covering walls, or a single plant.

-Overall, be extra cautious while spending time in urban areas or disturbed places as poison ivy generally thrive in these locations.
+Overall, be extra cautious while spending time in urban areas or disturbed places, as poison ivy thrives in these locations.

 So, if you aren’t sure whether the plant is poison ivy or not, it’s best to leave it alone altogether.
-Instead, consider using a plant app to help you identify the plant, or put on a pair of heavy-duty garden gloves and take a cutting to your local nursery.
+Instead, consider using a plant app to help you identify it, or put on a pair of heavy-duty garden gloves and take a cutting to your local nursery.

 Lastly, consider calling poison ivy removal services to help you with the issue.